NikolayKul/Android-mvp-comparison/README.md

 # Android MVP comparison

-In the world of Android there're a lot of different MVP frameworks and libraries.<br/>
+In the world of Android there're a lot of different MVP frameworks and libraries.
 This repo is aimed to help you to choose the right one by __looking at code__.<br/>

 What do we expect from a perfect MVP library?
-I've identified the most common __requirements__:
+Here're the most common __requirements__:
 - It must handle screen rotations by itself
 - It must be easy to setup with a DI library (especially Dagger)
 - It must have a flexible API